 Gabrielle earned a BFA in art history and illustration (2010) and an MFA in creative writing for young people (2017), both from Lesley University in Cambridge, Massachusetts.
 She holds her AMS Montessori certification at the Primary level (2014) from Northeast Montessori Institute.

 When she's not devouring or writing about books, Gabrielle is working on the communications team at the Wikimedia Foundation (plus a moonlighting gig as communications manager for the Joseph Campbell Foundation).
 She lives in Cambridge, Massachusetts with her husband and small dog, both of whom do their part to keep her fed on a steady diet of absurd humor, art, nature, and magic.

 Grace will take a story in as many varieties as she'll take a cookie, but if really pressed she'd likely choose picture books and oatmeal chocolate chip, please and thank you.
 In her attempt to collect stories of all sorts, she's working her way through movie lists, musicals, and bookshelves alike, only to find that the most satisfying part of gathering a treasury of tales is sharing it with others.
 Kind of like cookies.

 Grace received her BS in early childhood education and language & literacy studies (2015) from Vanderbilt University in Nashville, TN, and her MA in children's literature (2017) from Simmons College in Boston.
-She is currently working toward her AMI primary diploma through the Montessori Training Center of St. Louis (2020).
+She holds her AMI primary diploma through the Montessori Training Center of St. Louis (2020).

 Regularly surprising others with baked goods and her lack of a Southern accent, Grace is an Alabama transplant living in St. Louis, Missouri.
-She works at Chesterfield Montessori School, reviews for the Horn Book Magazine, and can be found carrying a tune or a book at almost any hour of the day.
+She teaches at Chesterfield Montessori School, sells books at The Novel Neighbor, reviews for the Horn Book Magazine, and can be found carrying a tune or a book at almost any hour of the day.